 Every brother and sister will encounter trials, like illness, persecution and suffering, natural and manmade disasters.
 When these situations befall us, they are tests of our faith and obedience toward God.
 The Bible says, “For You, O God, have proved us: You have tried us, as silver is tried” (Psalm 66:10).
 “My brothers, count it all joy when you fall into divers temptations; Knowing this, that the trying of your faith works patience.
 But let patience have her perfect work, that you may be perfect and entire, wanting nothing” (James 1:2–4).
 From this we can see that trials are God’s tests and ordeals for people.
 They can temper people’s will, refine their confidence, cleanse the impurity in their belief in God, further their spiritual growth and make them soon become someone after God’s heart.

 I think of how after I began to believe in the Lord, I expended for the Lord with great enthusiasm and believed that I would certainly receive His blessings because of this, but contrary to my expectations, I suddenly suffered from a bad illness and a doctor said that I was unlikely to recover in a short period.
 The torment of my condition was worse than death and I couldn’t help but blame God, “I believe in God, so why does God not protect me?”
-In the midst of my pain, I came before God in prayer and seeking, and then saw the following words of God: “What God is perfecting is mankind’s faith—one cannot see or touch it.
+In the midst of my pain, I came before God in prayer and seeking, and then saw the following words of God: “What God is perfecting is mankind’s faith, which is both invisible and intangible.
 What God does is convert words to faith, to love, and to life.
 People must reach a point where they have endured hundreds of refinements and possess faith greater than Job’s.
-They need to endure incredible suffering and all kinds of torture without departing from God at any time.
-When they are obedient until the death, and have great faith in God, then this stage of God’s work is complete.”
+They must endure incredible suffering and all manner of torture without ever leaving God.
+When they are obedient unto death, and have great faith in God, then this stage of God’s work is complete.”
 After reading this, I came to know that, this illness that had come upon me was God’s trial, and God used it to make me reflect on what impurities there were in my faith in God.
 Through reflection, I saw that when I encountered something that was not in accordance with my own ideas, I could make demands of God, complain to and blame Him, and that I had no true faith in Him and was not truly obedient to Him.
 Meanwhile, I also saw that I made bargains with God in my belief.
 When I had spent a bit for God, I wanted to exchange God’s rewards and blessings.
 I was too selfish and despicable!
 As I realized this, I knew more truly my own corrupt disposition.
 I knew I was disobedient to God, so I quickly came in front of Him and prayed, “O God!
 Through this illness, I saw that I am too filthy and corrupt, and my nature is selfish and despicable.
-I always wanted to expend some things for You in exchange for the blessings to enter the kingdom of heaven.
+I always wanted to expend some things for You in exchange for the blessings to.
 Now, I am willing to repent.
 Whether this illness is a trial or discipline, I will no longer complain about You.
 I am willing to put my life and death in Your hand, not make excuses, or set conditions.
 No matter how You work, I am willing to be obedient to the end.”
 When I truly obeyed God, a miracle happened.
 Several days later, my condition took a favorable turn and I gradually recovered my health, contrary to what the doctor had said.
 This led me to see that God really is alive and vivid and that God is truly wise.
 He used this matter, which was at odds with my notions, to make me have true faith in and obedience to Him, and lead me to turn my wrong views on belief in Him around, put down my own ambitions and desires, and step onto the proper path of believing in God.

 My friend, after you understand these things, will you still refuse God’s trials?